gabriwl165/python-web-framework/README.md

 ## Handling Request with body

-Currently, our server does not handle so well requests with some body, so we need to fix it.
+Currently, our server doesn't handle requests with a body very well, so we need to fix that.
-Firstm let's build a simple POST request with a body
+First, let's build a simple POST request with a body.

 ```python
 async def send_post():